-Reconsider travel to Guinea-Bissau due to crime and civil unrest.
+Reconsider travel to Guinea-Bissau due to elections, crime, and civil unrest.

 Violent crime is common in Guinea-Bissau.
 Aggressive vendors, panhandlers, and occasionally criminals target foreigners at the Bissau airport and other crowded areas, especially Bandim Market in the center of the capital.
 Local police lack the resources, capacity, and training to respond effectively to serious criminal incidents.